Dr. Morris Leis, Superintendent

 In 2009, Dr. Leis became the superintendent of the Wayne County Schools in Jesup, Georgia.
 Under his leadership, he transitioned the system from three grade center schools to five Pre-K through grade 5 elementary schools.
 Dr. Leis successfully managed the system’s budget during the “great recession” while increasing student achievement.
 Under his leadership, the system developed a new five-year facilities plan including renovations and additions to several schools and construction of a new Screven Elementary School.
 Dr. Leis also led the board through implementation of the SIMBLI paperless meeting system.

 With ESPLOST, the district was able to provide improvement in many areas such as the remodeling and construction of new school facilities, the purchase of additional technology for students, new school buses along with additional safety equipment and security features for all school campuses.
-In 2014, the new Broxton Mary Hayes Elementary School was opened and in 2017 the new Nicholls Elementary School opened.
+In 2014, the new Broxton Mary Hayes Elementary School was opened and in 2017 the new Nicholls Elementary School was opened.
 In 2017, the Billy Walker Agriculture Center opened on the campus at Coffee Middle School.
 The Clayton Mathis Performing Arts Center opened on the campus of Coffee High School in the Fall of 2020 and not only are students able to participate in activities within these facilities but the community benefits also.

-Over the past 10 years, Dr. Leis has worked alongside the school board to significantly improve the budget and create a fiscally strong school system.
-Test scores have positively increased, graduation rates have improved and the school system developed their own Safety Department providing a Chief of Police and police officers on every school campus.
+Over the past 11 years, Dr. Leis has worked alongside the school board to significantly improve the budget and create a fiscally strong school system.
+Test scores have positively increased, graduation rates have improved and the school system developed their own Safety Department, providing a Chief of Police and police officers on every school campus.
 In 2017, the school system opened the new Wiregrass Regional College and Career Academy on the campus of Wiregrass Technical College.

 In 2011, Dr. Leis led the school system in developing a Five Year Strategic Plan that brought Charter System status to the district.
-Currently in the third year of the second Five Year Strategic Plan, the school district was name the Charter System of the Year in 2018.
+Currently in the third year of the second Five Year Strategic Plan, the school district was named the Charter System of the Year in 2018.

 Dr. Leis completed his Bachelor of Science in Social Science Education from Georgia Southern University and his Master of Education in Educational Leadership from Valdosta State University.
 He earned his Educational Specialist and Doctorate degree in Educational Leadership from Argosy University in Sarasota, Florida.